Anthonyrajlucas/anto-productivity-app/README.md

 ## Acknowledgements

 I would like to also thank the following:
-- My wife and family for their support and feedback whilst doing this project
+- My wife support and feedback whilst doing this project
 - Code Institute tutor john support who helped with the many issues I had during this project.
 - Code Institute Slack Community for being an invaluable knowledge base.
 - My Code Institute mentor Derek McAuley for his guidance through this project.